MediaComem/comem-archidep/ex/docker-compose-todolist.md

 There is one last thing that you did not actually do yourself during the original deployment exercise, but was done for you when you installed the MySQL server.
-As indicated in the architecture diagram: MySQL is managed by Systemd, which will automatically start it when your server starts, and restart it if it crashes.
+As indicated in the architecture diagram: MySQL is managed by systemd, which will automatically start it when your server starts, and restart it if it crashes.
 You also want this with your Compose deployment, at least for production deployments.